PudgyPoppins/caps/README.md

 * 1/26 added a map for the detail view of the network and nonprofit, and added scss, a navbar, and a gravitar.
 Moved around some templates.
 You can now log in and out, and reset your password if you forgit it.
 I added login restrictions to some views.
 I added a custom user model, too.
 * 1/28 renamed the customuser model (which took a lot of trouble), and created a user profile screen
 * 1/29 changed the navbar up just a bit, added the users' created nonprofits/networks to their profile, added a redirect view.
 If you're already logged in, it fills out your email for the password reset form.
 I overrided the password reset email, too, and its subject.
 I realized that before I add groups, I should finish with adding the calendar app as well as the reporting system
+* 1/30 Added a favicon.
+Added an accounts/profile view that shows you're account if you're logged in, prompts for log in otherwise.
+Changed the default main page (/) to reflect whether you're logged in or not.
+The navbar now has an "add a nonprofit" button if you're on a network detail page.
+You can only delete networks and nonprofits that you've either created, or if you explicitly have the permission "delete_network" or "delete_nonprofit".
+Overrided the 403 forbidden error.
+Custom 404 error, too, but for some reason that doesn't get css.